MiaDor12/Advanced_Feature_Engineering_of_Raw_Data_of_Stocks-with_PySpark/README.md

 * The goal of the project was to examine whether said labels can be predicted using features based on historical stock quote data, or whether they are too random.
 * The result was that the labels indeed seem too random to predict using the features I built.

-For better viewing of the notebook: https://nbviewer.jupyter.org/github/MiaDor12/Advanced_Feature_Engineering_of_Raw_Data_of_Stocks-with_PySpark/blob/master/Advanced%20feature%20engineering%20with%20pyspark%20on%20raw%20data%20of%20stocks.ipynb
+For a better view of the notebook: https://nbviewer.jupyter.org/github/MiaDor12/Advanced_Feature_Engineering_of_Raw_Data_of_Stocks-with_PySpark/blob/master/Advanced%20feature%20engineering%20with%20pyspark%20on%20raw%20data%20of%20stocks.ipynb